-The Company has been advised by the Representatives that the several Underwriters propose initially to offer the shares of Class A Common Stock to the public at the public offering price set forth on the cover page of this Prospectus, and to certain dealers at such price less a concession not in excess of \$ per share.
-The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per share to certain other dealers.
+The Company has been advised by the Representatives that the several Underwriters propose initially to offer the shares of Class A Common Stock to the public at the public offering price set forth on the cover page of this Prospectus, and to certain dealers at such price less a concession not in excess of \$0.2393 per share.
+The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$0.10 per share to certain other dealers.
 At the public offering, the public offering price and such concessions may be changed.

-Certain Selling Shareholders have granted the Underwriters an option, exercisable within 30 days of the date of this Prospectus, to purchase up to 2,070,000 additional shares of Class A Common Stock to cover over-allotments, if any, at the price to the public set forth on the cover page of this Prospectus.
+Certain Selling Shareholders have granted the Underwriters an option, exercisable within 30 days of the date of this Prospectus, to purchase up to 2,007,000 additional shares of Class A Common Stock to cover over-allotments, if any, at the price to the public set forth on the cover page of this Prospectus.
 To the extent that the Underwriters exercise such option, in whole or in part, each Underwriter will have a firm commitment, subject to certain conditions, to purchase the same proportion of the option shares as the number of shares of Class A Common Stock to be purchased by such Underwriter in the above table bears to the total number of shares of Class A Common Stock offered by the Underwriters hereby.

 It is expected that delivery of the Class A Common Stock will be made against payment therefor on or about the fifth business day following the date of this Prospectus.
-Under Rule 15c6-1 of the U.S. Securities and Exchange Commission under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Class A initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Under Rule 15c6-1 of the U.S.

+Securities and Exchange Commission under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade Class A Common Stock on the date hereof or the next succeeding business day will be required, by virtue of the fact that the Class A Common Stock initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
 Purchasers of Class A Common Stock who wish to trade Class A Common Stock on the date hereof or the next succeeding business day should consult their own advisor.